f-pisani/ai-editor-vibing/feedbin-api/prompt.md

 You are an expert Golang engineer.
-Your task is to implement an idiomatic Go API client based on markdown documentation located in the specs/ directory.
+Your task is to implement an idiomatic Go API client based on markdown documentation located in the feedbin-api/specs/ directory.
-The client should be implemented as a Go package and written to the following path: <PROVIDED_OUTPUT_PATH>.
+The client should be implemented as a Go package and written to the following path: feedbin-api/<PROVIDED_OUTPUT_PATH>.

 Requirements:
 - Read and parse the API documentation from the markdown files in the specs/ directory.
 - Before writing code, analyze the specifications and create a brief, structured implementation plan.
 - Write this plan in a README.md file at the root of the output package.
 - Implement a Go package to interact with the API described in the specs.